graeme-lockley/ilisp/README.md

 - A declaration binding can be denoted public in which case it can be referenced from a second module.
 A declaration that is not public is deemed private and is not referencable from a second module.
 - Referencing a module is done by using a file name.
 The file name can be absolute, relative to the calling file or a URL.
 - Module dependencies may not form a cycle.
 - Within a module bindings are formed simultaneously however calculated in sequence.
 This implies that values can not be recursively defined however procedures can be mutually recursive.
-For example the following would result in an error:
+- Modules are imported using the `import` macro and declarations references using dot notation.

+The following examples illustrate the ordering within an `iLisp-` module.

 ```scheme
 (declare stuff (+ other-stuff 1))
 (declare other-stuff 10)
 ```

-  Although the declaration above is a little trite and can be resolved by reordering, a real world example would be mututally recursive values constructed using a combinator parser.
+Although the declaration above is a little trite and can be resolved by reordering, a real world example would be mututally recursive values constructed for a combinator parser.
 The following shows two declarations where the bindings to `odd` and `even` are made when the module is loaded however the value for odd and even is calculated without dereferencing either of these values.

 ```scheme
 (declare even